fuzzy inference in iaq

 Conclusion: The Future of IAQ Monitoring

-Fuzzy inference systems offer a powerful solution for enhancing Indoor Air Quality (IAQ) in complex buildings.
-By leveraging fuzzy logic, we can create more accurate models that handle uncertainties better than traditional methods.
-This not only improves occupant health and comfort but also leads to energy savings and sustainable building practices.
+Fuzzy inference systems offer a powerful solution for enhancing IAQ in complex buildings.
+By leveraging fuzzy logic, we create more accurate models that handle uncertainties better than traditional methods.

 JV de Castro is the Chief Technology Officer at Saniservice, where he leads innovation in indoor environmental sciences, IT infrastructure, and digital transformation.
 With over 20 years of experience spanning architecture, building science, technology management, digital media architecture, and consultancy, he has helped organizations optimize operations through smart solutions and forward-thinking strategies.
 JV holds a Degree in Architecture, a Masters of Research in Anthropology, an MBA in Digital Communication & Media, along with certifications in mold, building sciences and advanced networking.
 Passionate about combining technology, health, and sustainability, he continues to drive initiatives that bridge science, IT, and business impact.